Self-Guided Kumano Kodo Pilgrimage Tour

 • Kumano Nachi Taisha to/from Kumano Hongu Taisha (approximately 30 km)

-• Hosshinmon-oji to Kumano Hongu Taisha (approximately 7 km) plus visits to both Kumano Hayatama Taisha and Kumano Nachi Taisha, or
+• Hosshinmon-oji to Kumano Hongu Taisha (approximately 7 km) plus visits to both Kumano Hayatama Taisha and Kumano Nachi Taisha.

-The final stamp is located at Kumano Hongu Taisha, and the dual pilgrim completion stamp can then be received from the Kumano Hongu Heritage Center.
+The final stamp awaits at Kumano Hongu Taisha, where you can claim your Dual Pilgrim certificate from the Kumano Hongu Heritage Center.

 Price